Unfortunately, divorce is becoming increasingly common, and we are ill prepared for it when it actually happens to us.

 What happens to the house?
 Keep it or sell it?
 Who will live where?
 How do we divide the stuff?
 What do I do with my furniture if I have to live in a smaller house?
 Just some questions that suddenly need to be considered.

 You don’t want to have to worry about storing your possessions or keeping them safe.
-That’s why renting a storage unit is a popular solution when going through this tough transition in life.
+That’s why renting self storage is a popular solution when going through this tough transition in life.
 When it comes to staying organised and protecting what’s yours, a storage unit can be very helpful.

 When your possessions are safely stored in a storage facility, you have less to worry about.
 You could already put the house up for sale and get used to the new situation after divorce.
 Also, you have more time to deal with administrative matters.